jgillick/LendingClubAutoInvestor/README.md

     python ./investor.py stop

 ### Usage
-To see the useage info
+To see the usage info

     python ./investor.py -h